 Recognizing that there may be a variety of experience and ability among the students in each class, the Camp philosophy will be to try to individualize each class so that every student can be challenged, and move a step beyond whatever level they were at the beginning of the Camp week.

-Please note the classes listed below were our 2015 offerings.
-The 2016 classes will be similar, but the exact offerings have not been finalized.
+Please note the classes listed below were our 2016 offerings.

 From App to Art: Using iPads, students will explore a variety of useful visual art apps to create a unique character through digital illustration. iPads will be provided for this class (one period per day, offered Period 1 only).